kripikroli/dev_bitcoinminer/README.md

-# Bitcoin Mine
+# Bitcoin Miner

-Bitcoin Mine is a community for both advanced and aspiring miners.
+Bitcoin Miner is a community for both advanced and aspiring miners.

 ## How to contribute